KingGoldPawnData/kinggoldpawn-llm-data/KEYWORDS/long-tail-keywords.md

 - what electronics do you take
 - what ID do I need
 - what is the loan term
+- what happens if loan expires
+- what fees do pawn shops charge
+- what is the interest rate nyc pawn
+- what paperwork do I sign

 ### "Where" Questions
 - where to pawn jewelry near me